xiaoweish/microtesk-riscv-ispras/microtesk-riscv/src/main/arch/riscv/templates/isa_tests/README.md

 (https://github.com/riscv/riscv-tests) into the MicroTESK template description language.
 They are used to validate RISC-V ISA specifications used by MicroTESK.
 Also, they can serve as a basis for creating more complex tests.

-### Running Test Generation

-To generate test programs for the given test templates, simply run the following command:

-    make